maxwolf621/OauthUser/Oauth2Filter.md

 	private AuthorizationRequestRepository<OAuth2AuthorizationRequest> authorizationRequestRepository =
 							new HttpSessionOAuth2AuthorizationRequestRepository();

     // other methods ....

-	// Execute the Authentication for what the ueser gave from the client
+	// Execute the Authentication for what the user gave from the client
 	// (password, email, state , scope ... etc  )
         @Override
 	public Authentication attemptAuthentication(HttpServletRequest request, HttpServletResponse response)